marigoldgrants/marigoldgrants.com/content/services/_index.md

 ---
 title: Services
-intro_image: images/undraw_selection_92i4.svg
+intro_image: ''
 intro_image_absolute: false
 intro_image_hide_on_mobile: true

 ---
-# Services to grow your organization's grant funding
+# Our team can help you with: